Rudy Lai

 Outcome

-Through its Office of Technology Enablement, Disney uses AI to create immersive 3D worlds and mixed reality experiences, enhancing customer engagement in parks and media.
-[1][2]
+Disney uses AI to create realistic 3D immersive worlds and graphics for theme parks and media content, enhancing customer engagement and experience.
+[1]

 2023